FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Collision level
 ~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Initial - Base - Joint", click "Collision Level" to enter the collision level interface.
+Under the menu bar of "Initial" -> "Base" -> "Joint", click "Collision Level" to enter the collision level interface.

 The collision level is divided into one to ten levels, and the detection of one to three levels is more sensitive, and the robot needs to run at the recommended speed.
 At the same time, you can choose to customize the percentage setting, and 100% corresponds to the tenth level.
 The collision strategy can set the processing method of the robot after the collision, which is divided into error stop and continuous movement, and the user can set it according to the specific use requirements.
 Such as Figure 6.1-16.